Back again 19th March 2023 @ Herne Hill Velodrome

 It’s the return of ⚡️❌

 We’re bringing it back.
-The most muddy* fun you can have on two wheels, and this time we’re setting up at our favourite venue Herne Hill Velodrome.
-Expect thrills, spills and chills (it is in December) on a specially designed course making the most of the venue and its surroundings.
+The most muddy* fun you can have on two wheels, at our favourite venue – Herne Hill Velodrome.
+Expect thrills, spills and hand-ups on a specially designed course making the most of the venue and its surroundings.